New study aims to predict end of life in lewy body dementia

 Summary

-This study followed 378 people with moderate-to-severe Lewy body dementia and their caregivers for up to three years.
-Researchers used questionnaires and brief checkups to track symptoms, quality of life, and caregiver experiences as the disease progressed.
-The goal was to find clues that could help predict when a person is in their last six months of life, so families and doctors can better prepare and provide comfort.
+This completed study followed 378 people with moderate-to-severe Lewy body dementia and their caregivers for up to three years.
+Researchers collected surveys and some physical exams to track symptoms, caregiver stress, and quality of life.
+The goal was to find clues that signal when a person is in their last six months of life, so families and doctors can better prepare and provide comfort.

 Get updates